hansonmcoombs/training-basic_python/sphinx/source/the_list.rst

 ---------------------------------------

-Almost every python object has some functions built into them that will act on the instance of the object. these functions are accessed with a '.', e.g. my_var.some_function().
+Almost every python object has some functions built into them that will act on the instance of the object.
+These functions are accessed with a '.', e.g. my_var.some_function().
 Lists are no different, here we'll showcase the operators and keywords associated with lists and two most important functions associated with lists, *.append()* and *.extend()*: